 For conference and meeting planners, the region is home to some world-class venues, including recently refurbished Venue Cymru, the largest purpose-built venue in North Wales which can host up to 5,000 delegates.
 The region has played host to a number of global and regional events including The Marine Energy Wales Annual Conference, attracting representatives from more than 130 different organisations.
 North Wales has a fantastic hotel offering which can accommodate smaller meetings and events including Portmerion, the famous Italianate village and Chateau Rhianfa where delegates can arrive by helicopter or high-speed rib!

 North Wales has some fantastic connections to both the north of England and the Republic of Ireland.
 The region is also well connected to South East Wales, with daily flights from Anglesey Airport to Cardiff Airport which has direct flights to more than 50 international destinations.
-Transport to Wrexham, the region’s largest city, can be directly accessed by;
+Transport to Wrexham (Wrecsam), the region’s largest city, can be directly accessed by;

 - road being less than an hour drive from Liverpool and 1 hour 20 minutes’ drive from Manchester;